opensearch-project/documentation-website/_field-types/supported-field-types/star-tree.md

 The `ordered_dimensions` are fields based on which the metrics will be aggregated in star-tree index.
 Star Tree index will be picked for query optimizations only if all the fields in the query are part of the `ordered_dimensions`.
 This is a required property as part of star-tree configuration.
 - The order of dimensions matter and you can define the dimensions ordered from the highest cardinality to the lowest cardinality for efficient storage and query pruning.
 - Avoid high cardinality fields as dimensions , because it'll affect storage space, indexing throughput and query performance adversely.
-- Currently, supported fields for `ordered_dimensions` are of [numeric field types](https://opensearch.org/docs/latest/field-types/supported-field-types/numeric/) with the exception of `unsigned_long`.
+- Currently, supported fields for `ordered_dimensions` are of [numeric field types](https://opensearch.org/docs/latest/field-types/supported-field-types/numeric/) with the exception of `unsigned_long`(see [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/15231)).
   - Support for other field_types such as `keyword` , `ip` is coming as part of upcoming releases.
 - Minimum of `2` and maximum of `10` dimensions are supported per Star Tree index.